dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/barcode-reader.md

 ## enableResultVerification

-Enable result verification.
+Enable result cross verification.
 The output result will be double-checked to make sure the accuracy.

 ```dart
 Future enableResultVerification(bool isEnable)